-The estate is located on the outskirts of Offenburg (area Ortenau) in the German wine-growing region to bathe, The story goes back to the 13th century to the then owners, the Knights of Bach.
-The oldest records of viticulture date from the year 1517.
-By marriage, the vineyards came in 1710 into the possession of the eponymous noble family, the barons of and to Franckenstein from Ullstadt.
-From 1985 to 2007, the winery was leased to Hubert Doll.
-After studying in Geisenheim and internship in New Zealand on the "Johner Estate" with Karl-Heinz Johner the company was taken over in 2008 by Stefan Huschler.
+The estate is located on the outskirts of Offenburg (Ortenau area) in the German wine-growing region to bathe, The history goes back to the 13th century to the owners at that time, the knights of Bach.
+The oldest records of viticulture date from 1517.
+By marriage, the vineyards in 1710 came into the possession of the eponymous noble family, the barons from and to Franckenstein from Ullstadt.
+From 1985 to 2007 the winery was leased to Hubert Doll.
+After studying in Geisenheim and internship in New Zealand on the "Johner Estate" with Karl-Heinz Johner the company was taken over by Stefan Huschler in 2008.

-The vineyards cover 17.5 hectares of vineyards in the individual layers Schützenberg in sole ownership (Berghaupten), Abtsberg and in sole ownership Neugesetz (Zell-Weierbach), as well as also in sole ownership Gut Alsenhof (run).
-They are with the white wine varieties Riesling, Pinot Gris ( Pinot Gris ) Müller-Thurgau, Pinot Blanc ( Pinot Blanc ) Chardonnay.
-Gewurztraminer and Traminer, as well as Pinot Noir ( Pinot Noir ) planted.
+The vineyards cover 17.5 hectares of vineyards in the individual layers Schützenberg privately owned (Berghaupten), Abtsberg and privately owned Neugesetz (Zell-Weierbach), as well as the sole property of Gut Alsenhof (Lauf).
+You are with the white wines Riesling, Pinot Gris ( Pinot gris ) Müller-Thurgau, Pinot Blanc ( Pinot Blanc ) Chardonnay.
+Gewurztraminer and Traminer, and Pinot Noir ( Pinot Noir ) planted.

-According to the philosophy of the company, all viticultural and kellerwirtschaftlichen measures to noninvasive Usually limited to the essentials.
-It is practiced environmentally friendly viticulture and the necessary plant protection reduced to a minimum.
-The wines will be unmixed according to the terroir vinified.
-The red wines traditionally mature in the big wooden barrel and partly in , The white wines are matured after brined to eight-week fermentation in stainless steel tanks or in wooden barrels.
-The top wines from the best plots are called Big greenhouse marketed.
-The winery is a member of the Riesling association and has been working since 1992 VDP (Verband deutscher Prädikatsweingüter).
+According to the company's philosophy, all wine-growing and cellar-related measures are followed noninvasive Usually limited to the essentials.
+Environmentally friendly viticulture is practiced and the necessary plant protection reduced to a minimum.
+The wines will unmixed according to the terroir vinified.
+The red wines traditionally mature in large wooden barrel and partly in , The white wines are fermented in stainless steel tanks or in wooden barrels after fermentation is restrained up to eight weeks.
+The top wines from the best plots are considered Big plant marketed.
+The estate is a member of the Generation Riesling association and has been part of the VDP (Association of German quality wine estates).